 Entry and exit

-Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
-Contact the nearest Embassy or Consulate of Namibia for the most up to date information.
+Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
+In Australia, contact the Consulate-General of Namibia in Sydney for visa and other travel information.

 Travellers should ensure the correct visa and entry period is stamped in their passport for a visit to or transit through Namibia.
 Issuing visas is the prerogative of the authorities of the country visited.
 We recommend you check your visa before leaving the immigration counter.
 Failure to comply with immigration requirements can result in detention and or fines.